trezor/trezor-firmware/docs/core/src/event-loop.md

 `loop.run()` starts the event loop.
 The call only returns when there are no further waiting tasks -- so, in usual conditions, never.

-`loop.schedule(task, value, deadline, finalizer)` schedules an awaitable to be run either as soon as possible, or at a specified time (given as a `deadline` in microseconds since system bootup.)
+`loop.schedule(task, value, deadline, finalizer, reschedule)` schedules an awaitable to be run either as soon as possible, or at a specified time (given as a `deadline` in microseconds since system bootup.)

 In addition, when the task finishes processing or is closed externally, the `finalizer` callback will be executed, with the task and the return value (or the raised exception) as a parameter.

+If `reschedule` is true, the task is first cleared from the scheduled queue -- in effect, it is rescheduled to run at a different time.

 `loop.close(task)` removes a previously scheduled task from the list of waiting tasks and calls its finalizer.